akshadjaiswal/Namaste-React/README.md

 ## ✨ Show your support

-Give a ⭐️ if this project helped you and try to contribute and share with people's
+Give a ⭐️ if this project helped you and try to contribute and share with your developers.

 ## 🔗 Let's Connect